 Ubiquitin is a small polypeptide that can be conjugated via its C-terminus to amine groups of lysine residues on target proteins.
 This conjugation is referred to as monoubiquitination.
 Additional ubiquitin moieties can be conjugated to this initial ubiquitin utilizing any one of the seven lysine residues present in ubiquitin.
 The formation of these ubiquitin chains is referred to as polyubiquitination.
 The two most well-characterized forms of this are polyubiquitination via lysine at position 48 (K48) or position 63 (K63).
 The most prevalent consequence of polyubiquitination is the proteasome-mediated degradation of the target protein.
-Polyubiquitinases (DUBs).
+Polyubiquitination is a reversible process, as these chains are degraded and/or removed by proteases known as deubiquitinases (DUBs).
 The dynamic nature of this signaling represents a major obstacle to the isolation and functional characterization of polyubiquitinated proteins.
 For this reason, the ubiquitination state of many proteins is unknown or poorly characterized.